iotempire/iotempower/doc/quickstart-pi.rst

   as well as links to the Node-RED installation.

-- If you are asked for a user, use ``iotempower``, if you are asked for a password use ``iotempire``.
+- If you are asked for a user, use ``iot``, if you are asked for a password use ``iotempire``.

 - Keep this home-page for for later (remember or bookmark).